 The beaver is the iconic Canadian symbol of industry and ingenuity.
 He is uniquely equipped to alter his landscape and survive anywhere there is running water.
 The beaver was instrumental in encouraging explorers in North America to expand the frontier and beaver fur was widely used to create felt hats and warm blankets.
 The historic importance of this animal is often belied by our often complicated relationship with this tree chewing, dam building, tail slapping rodent.
 Hail to the beaver!

 Of all the dreams that fishermen have one of the top rated would be hooking and landing an elusive steelhead trout.
 These sea run rainbow trout return from the Pacific Ocean to their birthplaces hundreds of miles upstream dodging currents, physical barriers and predators.
 It is there that they spawn and, unlike salmon, do not die.
 Hence, they might return to the ocean for another cycle and live to return again.
 By living a portion of their lives in the ocean they can feed and attain a size and strength much greater than their freshwater counterparts.
 Their reputation as spectacular fighters is legendary and it is this characteristic that draws fisherman from all over the world to the Pacific Northwest.
 Wild steelhead are protected and revered and must be released.
 The overall height of this piece when mounted on a marble base is 10″ and it is 15″ wide.
 It is available with two different rod configurations as seen in the pictures above.
-The edition is limited to 48. $4500.
-US includes shipping to US and Canada.
+The edition is limited to 48. $8500.
+CDN includes shipping worldwide.